dylanb/gulp-coverage/README.md

 `outFile` - the name of the file into which the report output will be written

 `reporter` - defaults to 'html' - this is the name of the reporter to use.
-Currently only the HTML reporter is available.
+Currently there are an HTML reporter ('html') and a JSON ('json') reporter.